Vaccines During Pregnancy and Breastfeeding

 Congratulations on your pregnancy!
 You're eating right, getting extra rest and taking your prenatal vitamins.
 After all, you want to do everything you can to ensure a healthy baby!
-But have you given any thought to protecting yourself and your baby against infection?
+But have you given any thought to protecting yourself and your baby against infectious diseases—like seasonal influenza.

-It's important.
-That's why the U.S. Centers for Disease Control and Prevention's (CDC) Advisory Committee on Immunization Practices (ACIP) has specific recommendations for pregnant and breastfeeding women (see chart below).
+It's important to consider vaccination part of your prenatal care.
+That's why the U.S. Centers for Disease Control and Prevention's (CDC) Advisory Committee on Immunization Practices (ACIP) has specific recommendations for pregnant and breastfeeding women.
 The committee notes that there is no evidence of risk to your developing baby if you are vaccinated with an inactivated viral or bacterial vaccine while pregnant.
-In either case, the committee notes, the "benefits of vaccinating pregnant women usually outweigh the potential risks when the likelihood of disease exposure is high, when infection would pose a risk to the mother or fetus, and when the vaccine is unlikely to cause harm."
+In either case, the committee notes, the "benefits of vaccinating pregnant women usually outweigh the potential risks.

-So what makes the flu vaccine so special?
-Well, you're much more likely to be exposed to influenza in any given year than meningitis or rabies—other viral illnesses for which vaccines exist.
-Plus, pregnancy-related changes in your immune and respiratory systems increase your vulnerability to the flu virus.
-And if you do get the flu while you're pregnant, you're more likely to be hospitalized with complications.
-Another good reason to get vaccinated against the flu is that a recent study found that your vaccine could protect your baby during his or her first five months—when infants can't receive a flu vaccine, yet when they are very vulnerable to flu-related complications.
+So what makes the flu vaccines so important?
+Well, you're much more likely to be exposed to influenza in any given year than meningitis or rabies.
+Plus, pregnancy-related changes in your immune and respiratory systems mean that you are at higher risk for flu-related complications.
+In fact, if you get the flu while you're pregnant, you're more likely to be hospitalized with complications.
+Another good reason to get vaccinated against the flu is that a recent study found that your vaccine could protect your baby during his or her first six months—when infants can't receive a flu vaccine, yet when they are very vulnerable to flu-related complications.

-But you're not the only one who needs a vaccine.
-The people around you should also get a flu vaccine this season.
+You're not the only one who needs a vaccine.
+The people around you should also get flu vaccines this season.
 That reduces the risk that they'll catch the flu and bring it home to you or your newborn.
-So let's sort out the what, why and when of flu vaccines.

-Here's something else you should be aware of: The vaccine is not foolproof.
+The flu vaccine is not foolproof.
 It will not provide 100 percent protection against the flu.
-When the vaccine and the circulating viruses are similar, the vaccine can prevent the flu among 70 to 90 percent of healthy adults under 65.
+However, when the seasonal flu vaccine and the circulating viruses are similar, the vaccine can prevent the flu among 70 to 90 percent of healthy adults under 65.

 Even if you do get the flu, the vaccine can still protect you against flu-related complications by minimizing the severity of the illness.